ArPiRobot/ArPiRobot-CameraStreaming/README.md

 ## Requirements & Setup

-- Raspberry Pi OS Buster (32-bit) or Bullseye (32-bit tested, 64-bit may work)
+- Tested on raspberry Pi OS  (v4l2src and x264enc should work on any linux system)
 - Pi Camera or USB webcam
 - Install gstreamer
     - Run